BheeshmSharma/NoPrompt-UAD-MIDL2025/README.md

      - Early stopping criteria
      - And other hyperparameters

-6. **Testing the Model**:
-   - To test the trained model, use the following command:
+   - To train the model, use the following command:
      ```bash
-     python test_run.py
+     python run.py
      ```

+6. **Testing the Model**:
    - Similar to `run.py`, set the testing-related arguments in `test_run.py`, such as:
      - Dataset
      - Model checkpoint path
      - Other Inference settings

+   - To test the trained model, use the following command:
+     ```bash
+     python test_run.py
+     ```
 <!--
 ### Qualitative results:
 We present below a few comparisons in terms of qualitative and quantitative results.